June 2, 2017 | Last updated: January 7, 2019

 When something goes wrong your Pipeline got you covered

-We defined the pipeline, which on every push to Master branch builds the application, uploads it to server and restarts application on the server.
+We defined the pipeline, which builds the application on every push to the master branch, uploads it to server and restarts application on the server.
 But what if any of these actions fails, for example if the upload is unsuccessful?
 The user should be notified.
-In Buddy all you need to do is adding a notification action in On failure section, where you can pick the appropriate option (e-mail, text message or Slack).
+In Buddy all you need to do is adding a notification action in the On failure section, where you can pick the appropriate option such as e-mail or SMS messages, or Slack.

 Wait, there could be more